 The continent of Westeros is made up of many different regions, each of which has its own culture and history.
 Most of these regions form constituent parts of a single political realm, which is presided over by a ruling monarch.
-While the monarch holds ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the sovereign.
-Each region also possesses any number of “Vassal Houses” who owe their loyalty to the governing Great House in one capacity or another.
-House Mallister is one of the Vassal Houses in The Riverlands.
-Their ancestral home is known as Seagard, located on the western coast of The Riverlands near the headwaters of the Blue Fork, a tributary of the river Trident.
+While they hold ultimate power over the realm, local governance of each region is handled by a “Great House”, a noble family whose members answer directly to the monarch.
+Each region also contains an extensive network of lesser noble houses called “Vassal Houses”, who owe their loyalty to the governing Great House.
+House Mallister is one of the Vassal Houses in the Riverlands.
+Their ancestral home is known as Seagard, located on the western coast of the Riverlands near the headwaters of the Blue Fork, a tributary of the river Trident.
 The sigil of the Mallisters is a silver eagle on a field of blue, and their motto is “Above the Rest”.

-Although House Mallister plays an almost negligible role in the storylines of the series, they do carry significant weight in the history that George R.R.
-Martin developed for his world.
-A longtime enemy of The Riverlands- and indeed much of Westeros- is The Iron Islands.
-Located just off the western coast, raiders from these islands have an extensive history of attacking mainland Westeros by sea.
-Due to the location of Seagard, the Mallisters are traditionally a major line of defense against potential ironborn raids.
+The history of House Mallister is explained in the backstory that Martin developed for his world.
+A longtime enemy of the Riverlands- and indeed much of mainland Westeros- is the Iron Islands.
+Located just off the western coast, raiders from these islands have an extensive history of attacking the mainland by sea.
+Due to the position of Seagard, the Mallisters have traditionally been a major line of defense against potential raids.